 $30 Million Investment to Create 300+ Jobs Locally

-REDWOOD CITY, Calif. and OMAHA, Neb. – March 13, 2018 – i2c, a global provider of smarter payments and integrated commerce solutions, today announced plans to open a new operations center in Omaha, Nebraska to facilitate strong company and customer growth worldwide.
-Due to be operational in the second quarter of 2018, the Omaha center will be used to expand the company’s account management, operations, and client services divisions and will also house a Network Operations Center (NOC).
-The Omaha center is the second major operations center in North America, following the opening of a center in Montréal, Canada in 2016.
+REDWOOD CITY, Calif. and OMAHA, Neb. – March 13, 2018 – i2c, a global provider of smarter payments and integrated commerce solutions, today announced plans to open a new operations centre in Omaha, Nebraska to facilitate strong company and customer growth worldwide.
+Due to be operational in the second quarter of 2018, the Omaha centre will be used to expand the company’s account management, operations, and client services divisions and will also house a Network Operations Center (NOC).
+The Omaha centre is the second major operations centre in North America, following the opening of a centre in Montréal, Canada in 2016.

 Headquartered in Silicon Valley, i2c enables financial institutions, corporations, brands, and governments to deliver credit, debit, prepaid, and next-generation payments and commerce solutions with its single, global, cloud-based Agile Processing platform.

-With the new center, i2c is building out its operations and service infrastructure with additional IT, account management, operations, and contact center employees.
-The company will be creating over 300 new positions within the Omaha operation center’s first year, with plans to add more in ensuing years.
-The Omaha operations center represents a $30 million financial commitment over 4 years.
+With the new centre, i2c is building out its operations and service infrastructure with additional IT, account management, operations, and contact centre employees.
+The company will be creating over 300 new positions within the Omaha operation centre’s first year, with plans to add more in ensuing years.
+The Omaha operations centre represents a $30 million financial commitment over 4 years.

-Industry veteran Peg Johnson, i2c’s EVP of Global Client success, will oversee management of the new center.
-Ms. Johnson commented: “Our investment in Omaha and the new operations center will enable us to scale all parts of our business in an ideal geographical location with a concentrated, highly-qualified financial services talent pool.”
+Industry veteran Peg Johnson, i2c’s EVP of Global Client success, will oversee the management of the new centre.
+Ms. Johnson commented: “Our investment in Omaha and the new operations centre will enable us to scale all parts of our business in an ideal geographical location with a concentrated, highly-qualified financial services talent pool.”

-“We are delighted to see a technology and payments leader choose Omaha for its operations and support center, and thank the Greater Omaha Chamber for collaborating with i2c to bring this project to our region” said Omaha Mayor Jean Stothert.
-“Payments and FinTech are vibrant and dynamic industries, and our community is honored to play a substantial role in i2c’s continued growth.”
+“We are delighted to see a technology and payments leader choose Omaha for its operations and support centre, and thank the Greater Omaha Chamber for collaborating with i2c to bring this project to our region,” said Omaha Mayor Jean Stothert.
+“Payments and FinTech are vibrant and dynamic industries, and our community is honoured to play a substantial role in i2c’s continued growth.”